HMC Seeker

 HMC Seeker is a Border Force (customs) cutter of the United Kingdom.
-She was launched by Damen Shipyards in the Netherlands in 2001 and is one of four 42 m cutters formerly operated by HM Revenue and Customs, then from 2008 she was operated by the UK Border Agency and after its dissolution in 2013 operated by the Border Force.
+She was launched by Damen Shipyards in the Netherlands in 2001 and is one of four UKBF 42m Customs Cutters, 42 m cutters formerly operated by HM Revenue and Customs, then from 2008 she was operated by the UK Border Agency and after its dissolution in 2013 operated by the Border Force.

 Prefix

 The Inland Revenue and HM Customs and Excise Departments merged to form HM Revenue and Customs on 18 April 2005, and from this time customs cutters changed their prefix from "HMRC" (His Majesty's Revenue Cutter) to "HMCC" (His Majesty's Customs Cutter).
 Following transfer to the UK Border Agency this was shortened to the current "HMC" (His Majesty's Cutter) and a new livery applied to the fleet of cutters.

 Construction

 HMC Seeker is the lead ship of the Customs and Excise's fleet of 42-metre customs patrol vessels.
 She was built in 2001 in Damen Shipyards in the Netherlands, and has a steel hull with an aluminium superstructure.
 Much effort has been expended in making her quiet to reduce crew fatigue; her engines are raft-mounted, decks throughout the ship are of a floating type, and her compartments are constructed on a box-within-a-box principle.

 Her 7 m Rigid Inflatable Boat (RIB) can be launched from her stern slipway.
 She is fitted with a 2000 L per minute fire fighting system for dealing with fires in other ships.